 EXAMPLEBelow is the painting by Fraz Marc titled “Fate of the Animals.”

 Marc was a deeply religious person, and he spoke about how he began to see the less glamorous aspect of humanity present in animals.
 He noticed how animals were subject to an apocalyptic cleansing just like humans.
-Now this is an important shift because animals had once represented all that was pure in nature for Marc.
+This is an important shift because animals had once represented all that was pure in nature for Marc.

 This shift is evident in his visual style as well as the sharp geometric shards, inspired by Cubism, that separate and isolate the animals represented within the picture.
 This new style seemed to replace the more tranquil and communal imagery from previous years.
 “Fate of Animals” is an example of this shift and likely Marc’s most famous painting.

 His work also explored the possibilities of depicting a visual expression of music.
-He’s largely believed to have had the condition known as synesthesia, in which there is some cross-talk between the senses in the brain.
+He’s believed to have had the condition known as synesthesia, in which there is some cross-talk between the senses in the brain.

 This condition of synesthesia may very well explain his affinity for Expressionism as well as his naming scheme for his paintings, which follow that of classical music, using such words as Composition and Improvisation.